GSA/digitalgov.gov/content/posts/2013-10-17-mobile-products-from-hud.md

 ---
-url: /2013/10/17/mobile-products-from-hud/
 date: 2013-10-17 3:16:10 -0400
 title: Mobile Products from HUD
 summary: ' The Department of Housing and Urban Development has two apps that can help citizens learn about their housing rights, locate housing counselors and file housing discrimination complaints.
-The HUD Counselor Locator App allows smartphone and tablet users to locate housing counselors in their own area who'
+The HUD Counselor Locator App allows smartphone and tablet users to locate housing counselors in their own area'
 categories:
   - Mobile
 tag: